unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/installation/readme.md

 Prior to building the project, you must specify which version of Hadoop and/or HBase you have installed (if applicable):

 1. Review the *Deployment Variants* section of the [build.gradle](https://github.com/unchartedsoftware/aperture-tiles/blob/master/build.gradle) file in [aperture-tiles/](https://github.com/unchartedsoftware/aperture-tiles/tree/master) to check for valid settings for your version.
-2. If your version is not included, you must build a new case for it.
+2. If your version is not included, build a new case for it.
 See the comments in the file for more details.

 #### Compiling the Aperture Tiles Projects ####